How to Start an eCommerce Store

 Build Your Brand and Register Your Business

-One of the most important aspects of building your business is establishing your brand.
+One of the most important aspects of building your business is establishing your brand and thinking of an interesting name.
 A business’s brand is what sets them apart from its competitors.

 The most successful businesses have brands that are known around the world within milliseconds of seeing a logo.
 Think about companies like Nike, Adidas, or Apple—the moment you see their logo the business and its name come to mind.

 While establishing a business as widespread as the above example would likely take decades of work, and maybe some good fortune, they’re examples you can take inspiration from.